DMould123/next.js-e-commerce-app/README.md

 ## Features ✨

-Features

-✨ Browse various tuition courses
+- ✨ Browse various tuition courses
-🛒 Add courses to your cart and make secure payments
+- 🛒 Add courses to your cart and make secure payments
-📱 Responsive design for optimal viewing on various devices
+- 📱 Responsive design for optimal viewing on various devices

 ## License 📝